Warnings for Cymbalta

 Geriatric Use

-In an analysis of data from all placebo-controlled-trials, patients treated with CYMBALTA reported a higher rate of falls compared to patients treated with placebo.
+In an analysis of data from all placebo-controlled-trials, CYMBALTA-treated patients reported a higher rate of falls compared to placebo-treated patients.
 The increased risk appears to be proportional to a patient’s underlying risk for falls.
 Underlying risk appears to increase steadily with age.
-As elderly patients tend to have a higher prevalence of risk factors for falls such as medications, medical comorbidities and gait disturbances, the impact of increasing age by itself on falls during treatment with CYMBALTA is unclear.
-Falls with serious consequences including bone fractures and hospitalizations have been reported [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].
+As geriatric patients tend to have a higher prevalence of risk factors for falls such as medications, medical comorbidities and gait disturbances, the impact of increasing age by itself on falls during CYMBALTA treatment is unclear.
+Falls with serious consequences including bone fractures and hospitalizations have been reported with CYMBALTA use [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 Gender